ShovelsAI/shovels-marketing/content/posts/shovels-101-maximizing-shovels-online.md

 The first step is to determine what scale are you looking at, and in what region.
 If it’s a pretty niche project type, like New England `pool` installations, then you may want to zoom out and look at the `state` level.

-On the othe end of the spectrum, if you’re looking at something very common like `New Construction` and `Residential`, then you may want to get as granular as `zip code`.
+On the other end of the spectrum, if you’re looking at something very common like `New Construction` and `Residential`, then you may want to get as granular as `zip code`.

 At the end of the day, you have unlimited searches, so there’s no harm in going piecemeal and working through your market area and seeing what volume you’re getting back.